JcaPetri/Apolo-Articles-MySql/README.md

 			    ID		--> is the uniqueidentifier auto generated.
 			    IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 			    FieldPropertyIDn	--> The FieldPropertyIDn is the IDNum of the field property type.
-Link with the SysBaseElement_Tbl.
+Link with the ArtDataElements_Tbl.
 			    EntityStructureIDn	--> The EntityStructureIDn is the IDNum of the entity structure.
 Link with the SysEntityStructure_Tbl.
 			                            The EntityStructureIDn has a FieldIDn + EntityIDn + MicroserviceIDn unique key.
 			Common Field/Columns for all tables